SambaCommunications/Samba-Android-SDK/README.md

 ## Overview

+Our unique ad formats are loved by users and earn more money from advertisers, enhancing your app and earning you more at the same time.

+Simply integrate our SDK and start making money today.

-This SDK is provided as an Android Library project that can be included in your application using Gradle or as an .aar library.
+The SDK is provided as an Android Library project that can be included in your application using Gradle or as an .aar library.

 ## Requirements

 The Samba SDK requires Android 4.4 (Android API level 19+) and upwards.
-In the event you attempt to use the Samba SDK on a device with an Android OS lower than 4.4,the Samba instance will be null.
+In the event you attempt to use the Samba SDK on a device with an Android OS lower than 4.4, the Samba instance will be null.

 ## Let's get started